ITEP & SRTS Grant Resources

 Q: What rules does land acquisition need to follow?
 Can land acquisition happen prior to being awarded funding?

 A: The ITEP Guidelines state the following: “When a project requires the acquisition of private property or a real estate interest in order to be completed, the sponsor must adhere to the IDOT’s Land Acquisition Manual.
-For more information, on the requirements, please contact the District Land Acquisition Engineer through the IDOT District Enhancement Coordinator for your area (Appendix 2).”
-Appendix 2 of the guidelines includes more details on these requirements.
+For more information, on the requirements, please contact the District Land Acquisition Engineer through the IDOT District Enhancement Coordinator for your area”.

 Q: If land acquisition is included in a project in a very high need community, is it possible that ITEP will pay all of the local match?